 Consultation hours by appointment

 We can advise you personally on all aspects of teacher training.
 You can contact us with general and specific questions, regardless of your teaching subject and school level.
-We would like to provide you with comprehensive support, which is why we also use the extensive advisory services available for students of teaching.
+An overivew of the advisory services available for students of teaching can be found here.

 Yvonne Schafhauser and Stefanie Pietzner offer guidance on the following:

-- cross-subject questions specific to teacher training studies
+- Coss-subject questions specific to teacher training studies

 Frau Röder offers guidance on the following: